 14th October - The Thomas Hardye School, Dorchester (Dorset)

-20th or 21st October - Dartford Grammar School, Dartford
+20th October - Dartford Grammar School, Dartford

 6th November - Crofton School, Fareham

 13th November - Altrincham Grammar School for Boys, Altrincham